christoph88/tagmanager-build-tool/README.md

 Commands:
-  pull [options]  Pull changes from Tagmanager build           Build files and make them ready for upload. push [options]  Push changes to tagmanager.
+  pull [options]  Pull changes from Tagmanager push [options]  Push changes to tagmanager.
 Include a comma seperated list of paths to process or omit to process
                   all.
   help [command]  display help for command